coecms/nccompress/README.rst

     nccompress -r -o data/output001

-and it will find the already compressed files, copy them over the originals and delete the temporary directory tmp.nc_compress.
+and it will find the already compressed files, copy them over the originals and delete the temporary directory `tmp.nc_compress`.
 It won't try to compress the files again.
-It also won't compress already compressed files, so, for example, if you were happy that the compression was working well you could compress the entire data directory, and the already compressed files in output001 will not be re-compressed.
+It also won't compress already compressed files, so, for example, if you were happy that the compression was working well you could compress the entire data directory, and the already compressed files in `output001` will not be re-compressed.

 So, by default, nccompress **does not overwrite the original files**.